ananyaprsd/Project-1/README.md

 Kerala
 Passionate about Electronics, Artificial Intelligence, and Robotics.

-If you found this repository helpful, consider giving it a star on GitHub!
+If you found this repository helpful, consider giving it a star on GitHub.

-Copy code